Larkspurrr/prime-generator/README.md

 # prime-generator
-Simple, maybe not efficient, but it works.
+Simple, maybe not efficient, but it works, I hope.